paradedb/paradedb/pg_bm25/README.md

 CREATE EXTENSION pg_bm25;
 ```

-If you are using a managed Postgres service like Amazon RDS, you will not be able to
-install `pg_bm25` until the Postgres service explicitly supports it.
+Note: If you are using a managed Postgres service like Amazon RDS, you will not be able to install `pg_bm25` until the Postgres service explicitly supports it.

 ## Usage

 ### Indexing

-By default, the `pg_bm25` extension creates a table called `paradedb.mock_items`
-that you can use for quick experimentation.
+By default, the `pg_bm25` extension creates a table called `paradedb.mock_items` that you can use for quick experimentation.

 To index a table, use the following SQL command: